An Option for Watering Livestock

-Shallow-buried pasture pipelines are one option for water quantity and quality problems as it allows producers to put the water where they want it, even where no natural water source exists.
+Shallow-buried pasture pipelines are one option for water quantity and quality problems as they allow producers to put the water where they need it, even where no natural water source exists.
 These pipelines are typically installed by a tractor pulling a plough which can both cut the sod and install pipe in one pass.
 Troughs are usually placed at the end of the pipeline.
-Benefits from watering cattle from troughs include improved weight gains and conception rates, and reduced foot rot or losses from cattle getting bogged down in a mud hole.
+Benefits from watering cattle from troughs include improved weight gains and conception rates and reduced foot rot or losses from cattle getting bogged down in a mud hole.

-Components of a shallow-buried pasture pipeline project include the following:
+Components of a shallow-buried pasture pipeline project include:

 - Reliable water source, having both sufficient quantity and quality of water;

 - Power source;